Airline industry’s ‘calculated misery’ shows an embrace of inequality

 My coach-class seatmates and I were willing to cut Air Transat slack for stranding us for hours on a plane that had been diverted to the Ottawa airport on Monday because of bad weather.
-We’d boarded more than 12 hours earlier in Marseilles for what was supposed to be an eight-hour flight to Montreal.
+We’d boarded more than 12 hours earlier in Marseille for what was supposed to be an eight-hour flight to Montreal.
 But not even bossy airline staff, we figured, can boss Mother Nature around.

-The airline tested our willingness to be treated like livestock, however, when we saw the flight attendants handing out bottles of Champagne to the passengers in Club.
+The airline tested our willingness to be treated like livestock, however, when we saw the flight attendants handing out bottles of champagne to the passengers in Club.
 The flight captain had told us that we were “all in the same boat” in this ordeal.
 But all we economy class passengers got during five hours on the tarmac was a 150-millilitre ration of a non-alcoholic beverage and zero information.
 If we were all in the same boat, clearly the rest of us were stuck in steerage.

 I don’t blame Air Transat for this so much as the brainiacs behind the airline industry’s latest strategy of extreme service differentiation depending on the fares passengers pay.
 Air Transat has plenty to answer for in the way it treated passengers on several planes diverted to Ottawa on Monday – especially those on Flight 157 from Brussels, who got no water or air conditioning.
 But in forcing passengers to fork over extra money to avoid making a miserable flight experience a little less miserable, Air Transat is only imitating its much bigger and profitable competitors.